 Although I had been thinking about a cross-country bike trip for a couple years, I only committed to doing it a couple weeks before I left.
 Like so many adventures, there's no way to really learn what it's like to tour across America until you start pedaling.
 Every day, I learned a little bit about my bike, a little bit about America and a little bit about myself.
-(Among my more useful new skills, I can change the shifter cables on a bike now and easily change a tire in five minutes flat.)
+(Among my more useful new skills, I can swap out the shifter cables on a bike now and easily change a tire in five minutes flat.)
 Still, there were a handful of things that I wondered before I left for my trip, and that may have been helpful in planning my adventure.
 Hopefully these answers will help future cross-country cyclists plan their adventures across America.

 - East to West or West to East?
 Most blogs encourage riders to ride West to East for one reason - the wind.
 In Wyoming, parts of Colorado and a few days of Washington, I had some ferocious headwinds from the West.
 Except for the winds, I loved riding West.
-It felt very American to be riding West and, IMHO, pedaling toward the Pacific meant that the scenery kept getting better and better.
+It felt very American to be riding West, and pedaling toward the Pacific meant that the scenery kept getting better and better.
 The hills of Appalachia were stunning in their own right, and I loved riding through the Blue Ridge Parkway and Mount Rogers in southern Virginia, but nothing compares to climbing the Rockies, pedaling around Lake Yellowstone or riding over four passes in the North Cascades.

 - What kind of bike?
 Clips or Straps?
 Granny Gears or Not?
 Cantilever or Disc Breaks?
 I rode an All City Space Horse with pedals and straps, rather than clips.
 I liked not needing an extra pair of shoes off-bike, and because I wasn't racing, there was no need for the (very marginal) boost from clips.
 I also didn't have a granny gear - the small front gear that makes climbing hills easier.
-Without it, I earned every mile up the Appalachian hills, across the rolling hills of Missouri, and through the Rockies (and northern Cascades).
+Without it, I earned every mile up the Appalachians, across the rolling hills of Missouri, and through the Rockies (and northern Cascades).
 My model of the Space Horse had cantilever breaks, but I would swap them out for disc breaks if I were to ride the route again.

 - How was the weather?
+Did it rain?
 Was it cold?
 Although it rained lightly for the first couple days, I had unusually beautiful weather.
 After Charlottesville, VA, I didn't hit a single day of rain and struggled only with some excessively hot afternoons while riding.
 However, it got really cold at night in the mountains out West.
 In the Arapaho National Forrest, I was saved from a really frigid morning by the generosity of a fellow camper with hot coffee.
-In Yellowstone, I endured a really chilly morning ride around the lake.
+In Yellowstone, I endured a cold morning ride around the lake.
 I was pretty unprepared for the cold nights and mornings with the original gear I packed, so I ended up buying long underwear, a hat, and gloves in Lander, Wyoming.

 - How was riding alone?
-I loved riding by myself, and I never really felt alone.
+I loved riding by myself and I never really felt alone.
 I regularly met people on the road, at campsites or in local bars who offered me beers, made me food and wanted to hear about the trip.
 More than anything, these were the people that made the trip incredibly memorable.
 I also met cyclists nearly every day.
 I rode across Kansas with a handful of solo riders that I met in Pittsburgh, KS and broke bread with a touring group in Hindman, KY.
 In fact, nearly every day, I met (or at least saw) cyclists traveling in both directions, which made for good camaraderie (and often, great advice) with fellow cyclists.